Death of Jon Egging: Jon Egging Memorial

 On 22 August 2011, Bournemouth Council announced that plans were being considered for a memorial in Bournemouth for Egging.
 This followed requests from a number of residents for a permanent memorial.

 On 22 September 2011, it was reported that a permanent memorial was to be created at the East Cliff, with plans for it to be in place before the 2012 air festival.
-Then council leader Peter Charon met with Dr Egging, Egging's mother Dawn, and a close friend to discuss the plans.
+Then council leader Peter Charon met with Emma Egging, Egging's mother Dawn, and a close friend to discuss the plans.
 The design of the memorial would be through a competition locally, with the winner decided by Egging's family.
 Every school in Bournemouth was invited to submit ideas for the memorial, with 39 schools sending design ideas.

-On 22 February 2012, a design was chosen by Dr Egging and Egging's mother.
-On 29 August 2012, Dr Emma Egging unveiled the memorial at a private ceremony.
+On 22 February 2012, a design was chosen by Emma Egging and Egging's mother.
+On 29 August 2012, Emma Egging unveiled the memorial at a private ceremony.
 Inspired by designs from local schoolchildren, the memorial stands at 5 metres high, with three red arrows and their trail smoke.

 On 24 April 2016, there was a major landslip underneath the memorial.
 Whilst the memorial was not damaged, it was left close to the edge.
 It was decided to relocate it along the East Cliff, to the top of the East Cliff Zig-Zag path.
 On 18 August 2018, the memorial was moved.
-Dr Emma Egging and Egging's mother attended the scene, tying red ribbons to the memorial, marking the relocation.
+Emma Egging and Egging's mother attended the scene, tying red ribbons to the memorial, marking the relocation.

-On 20 August 2021, the 10-year anniversary of Egging's death, a plaque was presented at the memorial, with a poem entitled 'My Future Dreams' engraved on it.
+On 20 August 2021, the 10-year anniversary of Egging's death, a plaque was presented at the memorial, with a poem titled "My Future Dreams" engraved on it.
 The poem was written by students across the UK, through collaboration with the Jon Egging Trust (JET).

 Jon Egging Trust (JET)

-In 2012, Dr Egging, along with Egging's mother, founded a trust in Egging's name, alongside childhood friend James Godley, and Red Arrows pilot Ben Plank.
-The aim of the trust is to 'fulfil the ambition' of Egging, to 'help young people who are facing adversity to be the best they can be.
+In 2012, Emma Egging, along with Egging's mother, founded a trust in Egging's name, alongside childhood friend James Godley, and Red Arrows pilot Ben Plank.
+The aim of the trust is to "fulfil the ambition" of Egging, to "help young people who are facing adversity to be the best they can be".
 In May 2014, it was announced that Professor Brian Cox had become a patron of the trust.

 Within the first 10 years of the trust, JET had worked with 30,000 children and young people.
 The plan was to work with a million within the next ten years.

-In June 2021, it was reported that Dr Egging had been recognised in the Queen's Birthday Honours, receiving an OBE for her work with the JET.
+In June 2021, it was reported that Emma Egging had been recognised in the Queen's Birthday Honours, receiving an OBE for her work with the JET.